 - a.
 No Changes.
 Contractor hereby agrees that for the personal health information (Information), it shall not change any definition, data condition or use of a data element or segment as proscribed in the federal HHS Transaction Standard Regulation.
 (45 CFR Part 162.915 (a)) - No Additions.
 Contractor hereby agrees that for the Information, it shall not add any data elements or segments to the maximum data set as proscribed in the HHS Transaction Standard Regulation.
 (45 CFR Part 162.915 (b)) - c.
 No Unauthorized Uses.
-Contractor hereby agrees that for the Information, it shall not use any code or data elements that either are marked "not used" in the HHS Transaction's Implementation specification or are not in the HHS Transaction Standard's implementation specifications.
-(45 CFR Part 162.915 (c)) - d.
+Contractor hereby agrees that for the Information, it shall not use any code or data elements that either are marked "not used" in the d.
 No Changes to Meaning or Intent.
 Contractor hereby agrees that for the Information, it shall not change the meaning or intent of any of the HHS Transaction Standard's implementation specification.
 (45 CFR Part 162.915 (d))